Contact After Adoption

 Get Info Now

-The best way to truly ensure you have an open adoption, whether or not your state enforces PACAs, is to build and develop a relationship with the adoptive parents you choose.
+The best way to truly ensure you have an open adoption, whether or not your state enforces a post adoption contact agreement is to build and develop a relationship with the adoptive parents you choose.

 Getting to know them before the adoption and having an open conversation about what you want for future contact will be the basis for a good relationship in the future.
 That conversation is also an easy way to express your expectations and learn about theirs.
 For example, if you are open to visits and the adoptive parents want just to share annual updates via email, it may not be a good match.

-There needs to be an agreement and meeting of the minds (and hearts!) before the adoption, or any PACA, whether enforceable or not, is simply not going to work the way you expect it to.
+There needs to be an agreement and meeting of the minds (and hearts!) before the adoption, or any post adoption contact agreement, whether enforceable or not, is simply not going to work the way you expect it to.

 It would be best if you were open and honest with your adoption professional about this too.
 At Lifetime Adoption, we believe strongly in open adoption.
-To us, this means that the birth parent or expecting mother is able to talk about the type of contact she wants in the future.
+Additionally, this means that the expecting mother is able to talk about the type of contact she wants.

 All Lifetime families are ready and eager to have an open adoption with you.
-With Lifetime, you can choose things like:
+Also, with Lifetime, you can choose ways to keep in touch like:

 • Letters and pictures